eliaskanelis/GNUMakefile4TDD/README.md

 Current plans are:

-1. Integrate KConfig/KBuild from linux kernel.
+1. Integrate KBuild from linux kernel.
 More changes to come soon.
 2. Use of python scripts to abstract tools such as linting, flashing, etc from the main functionality of the build system that is to compile and link.

 ## Goals